shobhit-github/nodejs-typescript-starter/README.md

-# nodejs-typescript-starter
-This is starter application of nodejs app in typescript language.
+# TypeScript 2 + Express + Node.js

+This is a repository to go with my article on creating an Express web application using TypeScript 2.

+## Install

+Install the node packages via:

+`$ npm install`

+And then run the grunt task to compile the TypeScript:

+`$ npm run grunt`

-## Installation
+## Starting

- You can start by using the command `npm install && npm start`
+To start the server run:

+`$ npm start`